Referendum: Turning dreams into a collective reality

 How the Top 10 goals are delivered across every level: local communities, cities, counties, and the entire country

-This allows the national Top 10 goals to be intelligently broken down and adapted at every level — from your local neighbourhood and city, to your county, region, and the whole country.
+This allows the national Top 10 goals to be intelligently broken down and adapted at every level — from your local neighbourhood city, and county, to your region, and the whole country.

 The priorities then reflect both national needs and local realities.
 All your data is protected by two-layer authentication and remains fully secure and private; only the anonymised, aggregated results are made public.